 Fujifilm Group's main production sites have been undergoing audits under the Validated Assessment Program (VAP)

 of the Responsible Business Alliance (RBA)*3, which is dedicated to CSR in global supply chains.
+Each site is scheduled to undergo another audit in 2025.

 Site | Country / region | Status | Expiration date | News |